Cypriot pound: History

 The British introduced the Cypriot pound in 1879.
-It had the same value as sterling's pound, and replaced Turkish currency at a rate of £1 stg to 180 piastres.
-It was initially divided into 20 shillings (σελίνι / σελίνια, şilin, شلن), in common with its British counterpart.
+It had the same value as the pound sterling, and replaced Turkish currency at a rate of £C 1 to 180 piastres.
+The Cypriot pound was initially divided into 20 shillings (σελίνι / σελίνια, şilin, شلن), in common with sterling.
 However, unlike the British shilling, the Cypriot shilling was divided into 9 piastres (γρόσι / γρόσια, kuruş, قروش, abbreviated cp. or p.), thus establishing a nomenclature link to earlier Ottoman currency.
 The piastre was itself divided into 40 para (like the kuruş).
 The para denomination did not appear on any coins or banknotes but was used on postage stamps.
 However, the 1/4-piastre coin was equal to 10 para (παράδες) and called δεκάρα in Greek and the 1/2-piastre coin was equal to 20 para and called εικοσάρα.
 The Cypriot pound remained equal in value to sterling until 1972, some twelve years after Cyprus gained independence from the United Kingdom.

-The introduction of the Cypriot pound was controversial from its inception in 1879 as technically the island was a province of the Ottoman Empire and the right to issue currency within the Ottoman Empire rested solely with the Ottoman Sultan.
-A question on the legality of introducing the pound in Cyprus was raised by the British Member of Parliament, Thomson Hankey, in the United Kingdom parliament in 1879, but concerns were dismissed by the British government, and they ceased to be an issue on the island following the annexation of Cyprus by Britain in 1914, in response to the Ottomans siding with the Central Powers in the First World War.
+The introduction of the Cypriot pound was controversial from its inception in 1879 as the island was technically a province of the Ottoman Empire and the right to issue currency within the Ottoman Empire rested solely with the Ottoman Sultan.
+A question on the legality of introducing the pound in Cyprus was raised by the British Member of Parliament, Thomson Hankey, in the United Kingdom parliament in 1879, but concerns were dismissed by the British government.
+This concern was rendered moot on the island following the annexation of Cyprus by Britain in 1914, in response to the Ottomans siding with the Central Powers in the First World War.

 The British takeover of Cyprus in 1914 was not ratified by the Republic of Turkey until the Treaty of Lausanne in 1923, but that agreement led to the creation of a full British colonial government in Cyprus in 1926, with the establishment of a local legislative council.
 The Council in turn established a Cyprus Currency Board in 1927 to oversee the issue of Cypriot currency.

 The Currency Board could issue notes and coins, initially denominated in pounds, shillings and piastres, and later, following decimalization in 1955, in pounds and mils.
-However, the Cypriot pound remained pegged 1:1 with sterling, meaning ultimate fiscal control still rested with the Bank of England and the British government.
+However, the Cypriot pound remained pegged at par with sterling, meaning ultimate fiscal control still rested with the Bank of England and the British government.
 This link was maintained by the requirement that for every pound issued by the Currency Board in Cyprus, one pound sterling issued by the Bank of England had to be deposited by the Government of Cyprus with the Crown Agents in London.